The HairFlip Clinic

 The Soul selects her own society,

-then Shuts the door.
+Shuts the door.

 e. dickinson